janekiel/vat_invoice_for_github/README.md

 Any changes you make to the business description will also reflect on invoices for past billing periods, which can be very beneficial for accounting and tax purposes.

 ## Conclusion
 By following these steps, you will ensure that your GitHub invoices correctly display the necessary business and tax information, making them valid for tax deductions under EU law.
-This guide aims to simplify the process and help you maintain compliance with EU tax regulations.
+This guide is designed to simplify the process and assist in maintaining compliance with EU tax regulations.
+It is important to understand that this guide is provided for informational purposes only and does not constitute legal advice.
+As of April 29, 2024, the information is current, but it is recommended to consult with a professional accountant to verify if it can be recognized as a cost and to ensure compliance with the latest tax laws.